411 51st Ave N. & Charlotte Pk.

 10. Garnish with cheese, add a protein and vegetable for a complete meal and serve.

-softer because it’s made with made from boiled potatoes put through a ricer and flour and egg as a binder.
+Gnocchi is softer because it’s made with made from boiled potatoes put through a ricer and flour and egg as a

-Cavatelli, a product of southern Italy and Gnocchi recipes are most common in northern Italy were milk was a more
+Cavatelli is a product of Southern Italy while Gnocchi recipes are most common in northern Italy were milk was a

-common ingredient.
+more common ingredient.
 Both pastas are traditionally made by hand.
-After the dough is rolled out, the long strands of
+After the dough is rolled out, the long strands

 with a blade then rolled to form a crease.
 Either way the goal is to create a texture that helps hold the sauce.

 part dry, the flour.
 Do this by volume not weight.
 Inversely if the flavoring ingredient is dry then add equal parts

 Below are some tips and suggestions, Have fun with it and the more you do it the easier, faster, tastier and more fun

 Make them with jam and plums.
 Some regions of Northern Italy make a variation of these as a dessert.